Los Angeles Federal Counterfeiting Defense Lawyer

-What Is Counterfeiting?
+What Is Counterfeiting in LA?

 Under 18 U.S.C. § 470, counterfeiting is the production, dealing possession, or use of fake documents or other security of the United States, or the production, dealing, or possession of any thing used to make such counterfeit document or security.

 Although the word “counterfeit” is commonly used when referring to the illegal reproduction of goods (such as knock-off bags, shoes, and the like), those sorts of offenses are typically prosecuted under trademark infringement or fraud laws, while counterfeiting is reserved for items that “defraud the U.S. government,” such as:

 - Securities (stocks, mutual funds, bonds);

 - Military papers;